snuspl/cruise/README.md

 Please take a look at the instructions for submodules ([`ps`](https://github.com/snuspl/cay/tree/master/ps) and [`pregel`](https://github.com/snuspl/cay/tree/master/pregel))

 ## Mailing list
-All type of discussions such as questions, bug reports and feature requests are always welcome!
+All type of discussions such as questions, bug reports, and feature requests are always welcome!
 Please contact us and share your thoughts by subscribing to cruise-discussion@googlegroups.com